-Initially, the EXTERNAL-IP for the azure-vote-front service appears as pending.
+Initially the EXTERNAL-IP for the azure-vote-front service is shown as pending.

 NAME TYPE CLUSTER-IP EXTERNAL-IP PORT(S) AGE azure-vote-front LoadBalancer 10.0.37.27 <pending> 80:30572/TCP 6s

-Once the EXTERNAL-IP address has changed from pending to an IP address, use
+When the EXTERNAL-IP address changes from pending to an actual public IP address, use

 Monitor health and logs

-When you created the cluster, container insights monitoring was enabled.
+When you created the cluster, Azure Monitor for containers was enabled.
 This monitoring feature provides health metrics for both the AKS cluster and pods running on the cluster.
-For more information on container health monitoring, see Monitor Azure Kubernetes Service health.

 It may take a few minutes for this data to populate in the Azure portal.
 To see current status, uptime, and resource usage for the Azure Vote pods, browse back to the AKS resource in the Azure portal, such as myAKSCluster.
-Choose Monitor Container Health > select the default namespace > then select Containers.
-The azure-vote-back and azure-vote-front containers are shown:
+You can then access the health status as follows:

 To see logs for the

-azure-vote-front pod, select the View Logs link on the right-hand side of the containers list.
+azure-vote-front pod, select the View container logs from the drop down of the containers list.
 These logs include the stdout and stderr streams from the container.